BenAlderfer/js-image-gallery/README.md

-# js-image-gallery
+# JS Image Gallery
-Simple JS only image gallery with key navigation
+Simple JS only image gallery with key navigation.

+It has built in navigation using the left and right arrow keys and 'a' and 'd'.